Device Overview

 3. Follow the instructions on the screen to adjust the date and time.

 At other times, your Air Lab may just be powered off.
 In this case you can skip the USB-C connection step and directly press the A button to start the device.
-However, if the device does not start, the battery may still be discharged.
-In this case, let the Air Lab charge for a couple of minutes and try again.
+However, if the device doesn't start, the battery may be discharged.
+In this case, let your Air Lab charge for a couple of minutes and try again.

 Calibration

-Tip: A weekly outdoor calibration is recommended if the Air Lab is used in closed rooms that are not regularly exposed to fresh air (like cellars or garages).
+Tip: A weekly outdoor calibration is recommended if your Air Lab is used in closed rooms that are not regularly exposed to fresh air (like cellars or garages).

 The Lab

-At the top of the screen is the status bar that shows essential information like the current time, followed by an indication of the battery state.
-If there is an active measurement undergoing, r will appear next to it.
-The t icon will indicate an active Bluetooth connection, while n will confirm that an MQTT connection has been established.
+At the top of the screen is the status bar that shows essential information such as the current time, followed by an indication of the battery state.
+If there's an active measurement, the r icon appears next to it.
+The t icon indicates an active Bluetooth connection, while the n icon confirms that an MQTT connection has been established.
 A quick overview of the current air measurement can be viewed in the top right corner of the status bar.

 Below the status bar are Prof. Robin and his air quality sampler.
-On the computer, you can find the different programs of the Air Lab.
+On the computer, you can find the different Air Lab programs.
 These programs enable you to view and analyze measurements, connect through multiple communication protocols, configure device settings and more.

 Note: While recording a measurement, l becomes Active Measurement, and the program icon changes to a.